 Most people who come to Cusco do so as part of a trip specifically to visit Machu Picchu – which is an incredible destination and a totally legit reason to visit Cusco.
 But Cusco is so much more than Machu Picchu.
-Before they visit Cusco, many people don’t even realized that the best day trips from Cusco are within a two hour drive from the city.
+Before they visit Cusco, many people don’t even realize that the best day trips from Cusco are within a two-hour drive from the city.

 Further reading: We’ve put together a list of Cusco travel tips that we believe will can really help you plan your trip a little better.
 Well, most of them anyway!

 We recently spent a month in Cusco, the capital of the Incan empire.
 Before we went, we had a vague idea that there were lots of things to do in the Sacred Valley, but we really didn’t understand how spectacular some of them were until we actually took them ourselves.

 We highly recommend buying the Cusco Tourist Ticket before planning any excursions from Cusco.
 The ticket – also known as the Boleto Turistico del Cusco – includes many of the attractions you’ll find below with the exception of Rainbow Mountain, Maras Salinas, and Machu Picchu.

 And remember, to try some of the delicious Peruvian food in this post as you’re making your way around the region.

 Here are the Cusco day trips we recommend.

 One of our favorite day trips from Cusco had to be Pisac.
 It was so good, in fact, that we went there twice.
 On our first trip, we went only to get some photos for our partners at Peru Hop.
 We were so impressed by the Pisac Market that we ended up staying here for the entire day, just walking around and taking it all in.